Aznkad/discord-friends-graph/README.md

 ### Dependencies
 This script requires you to be able to run `python 3.8` or higher, and that you have installed two libraries on your computer :
 - `discord.py-self`: The installation details can be found on the [github page](https://github.com/dolfies/discord.py-self).
 If you're already using `discord.py` you might need to install this library in a virtual environment in order for those not to conflict, but again, all details are given in the github page.
 - `unidecode`: This is used to normalize discord accounts name, which may contain accents, emojis, and special characters.
 Those may compromise the rendering of the graph at the end.
-If you want however you can do without by changing a few lines (see ...)
+If you want however you can do without by changing a few lines (see below)

 ### Launching the script
 Once those libraries are installed, you need to find your discord user token.
 On June 15th, 2023 [this tutorial](https://www.androidauthority.com/get-discord-token-3149920/) works quite well.